EndPointCorp/end-point-blog/2022/07/implementing-backend-tasks-in-asp.net-core.md

 With that, we signal .NET that we want the console app to be packed as a tool, the path where it should put the package itself, and what its name will be.
 That is, how will it be invoked via the console (remember we want to be able to do `dotnet create_user`).

 Finally, we specify a version number.
-When dealing with NuGet packages, versioning them is very important, as that drives some caching and downloading logic in NuGet.
+When dealing with NuGet packages, versioning them is very important, as that drives caching and downloading logic in NuGet.
 More on that later when we talk about the aforementioned caveats.

 Now, to build the package, we use: